W1r3W0lf/textAdventure/README.md

 I intend to use C and Guile.
 But we will see how it goes after the final design is drawn up.

-The 1.0 release will allow for games to be written with the engine.
-Speaking now while having not even designed it yet.
-I would not suggest trying to write a big game with the 1.0 release.
-I make no promises of compatibility until the 2.0 release.
-And those promises will be made then.
-I am writing this far in advance so that on the off chance someone else takes an interest to this project they will have there expectations set appropriately.

-1.0 should signal usable
-2.0 should signal stable
-3.0 should signal a fundamental structural change

-A game written for 2.0 should not need to be ported to 3.0.
-But if 3.0 comes out then any new projects should try and target it.

-This may seem like a bunch of nonsense to be talking about.
-But this more just practice for when I start to write up the requirements document.
-With a topic and a justification that I'm putting it into the read me file